-Victrola vs Crosley: Which Record Player Is Best for You?
+Victrola vs. Crosley: Which Record Player Is Best For You?

 We compared both the record players over design, audio, features, durability, ease of use, and other factors.
 Though it was a close competition, we were able to find which one was noticeably better.